P-p-H-d/mlib/README.md

 ### M-THREAD

 This header is for providing very thin layer around OS implementation of threads, conditional variables and mutex.
-It has back-ends for WIN32, POSIX thread or C11 thread.
+It has back-ends for WIN32, POSIX thread, FreeRTOS tasks or C11 thread.

 It was needed due to the low adoption rate of the C11 equivalent layer.

+It uses the FreeRTOS tasks is it detects FreeRTOS.
-It uses the C11 threads.h if possible.
+Otherwise it uses the C11 threads.h if possible.
 If the C11 implementation does not respect the C standard (i.e. the compiler targets C11 mode, the  \_\_STDC\_NO\_THREADS\_\_ macro is not defined